suit-wg/architecture/draft-ietf-suit-architecture.md

   image.
 The manifest is protected against modification and provides information about the author.

-* Firmware Image: The firmware image is a binary that may contain the complete software of a device or a subset of it.
+* Firmware Image: The firmware image, or image, is a binary that may contain the complete software of a device or a subset of it.
 The firmware image may consist of multiple images, if the device contains more than one microcontroller.
+Often it is also a compressed archive that contains code, configuration data, and even the entire file system.
 The image may consist of a differential update for performance reasons.
 Firmware is the more universal term.
-Both terms are used in this document and are interchangeable.
+The terms, firmware image, firmware, and image, are used in this document and are interchangeable.

 * Bootloader: A bootloader is a piece of software that is executed once a microcontroller has been reset.
 It is